sametcaka/SU2_wiki_images/Download.md

 You may also browse the code on [github](https://github.com/su2code) directly.
 A link on the right hand side provides the option to download the code repository as a ZIP file.

 ### Testcases
-Test cases (configuration and mesh files) are included in a separate distribution, now available on [GitHub](https://github.com/su2code/TestCases) and can be accessed using
+Test cases (configuration and mesh files) are included in a separate distribution, also available on [GitHub](https://github.com/su2code/TestCases) and can be accessed using

 $ git clone https://github.com/su2code/TestCases.git